Frequently Asked Questions

 Insurance companies are in business to earn profits.
 They make billions of dollars annually by denying or underpaying legitimate insurance claims.
 Whenever a claim is filed, they owe you money.
 They have everything to gain by paying you nothing or as little as possible.

-Think about it: Are you allowed to pay whatever you think is fair when your premiums are due?
+Think about it: are you allowed to pay whatever you think is fair when your premiums are due?
 Or do they set the price and expect you to pay it; otherwise, they won’t bind your coverage?

 How much does a public adjuster cost?